Autumn Chowder (aka Potato Corn Chowder)

 Stir it all up and either eat it now or you can pop it in the fridge to have later!

-What to Serve with Potato Corn Chowder
+What to Serve with the Potato Corn Chowder

 Serve this soup warm with oyster crackers and chopped chives toppings.
-While this is a one dish wonder on its own, you can also serve with a side dish or dessert like:
+While this is a one dish wonder on its own, you can also serve with a side dish or dessert like one of these…

-Can I Freeze Chowder?
+Can I freeze chowder?

 Absolutely!
 Having a stash of frozen soup is one of our favorite types of freezer meals.